spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/oryx-component-types.md

 Oryx supports three types of components:

-- Design system components
-  Highly reusable components that are used to build consistent user interfaces (UIs).
+- Design system components: highly reusable components that are used to build consistent user interfaces (UIs).
-- Domain components
-  Functional components that are concerned with a specific _domain_, like the product or cart domains.
+- Domain components: functional components that are concerned with a specific _domain_, like the product or cart domains.
-- Composition components
-  Containers that are used to render pages or sections by providing a list of components and their layout.
+- Composition components: containers that are used to render pages or sections by providing a list of components and their layout.

 Even though Oryx does not implement [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/), the component types can be roughly mapped to the Atomic Design levels: